-Xeni Gwet’in Nation, west of 100 Mile House in central BC, has recently been taking action on energy efficiency with training and a new data management system to organize community data and allow more effective planning.
+Xeni Gwet’in Nation, 300 km west of 100 Mile House in central BC, has recently been taking action on energy efficiency with training and a new data management system to organize community data and allow more effective planning.
 The Nation, who are already leaders in managing community energy demand and building renewable energy systems, are taking their energy efficiency goals one step further with these initiatives.

 The training gave the community’s housing and administration staff the knowledge to integrate energy efficiency into their everyday jobs, enabling them to be an active force in leading long-term energy savings in their community.

 Staff were also trained in using eEthos, an online housing and energy management platform designed by Community Power in collaboration with First Nations.
 The software was implemented by the community to automate, track, and prioritize operational tasks including housing maintenance, scheduling and stock inventory.
+Natural Resources Canada funded both the training and the setup of the system in the community.

 Xeni Gwet’in’s Housing Manager Vera Quilt participated in the training.
 She’s looking forward to putting her learnings into practice and is excited about eEthos helping her to reduce her busy workload.
 “I use it mostly for house inspections and work orders so far.
 I gather info on the iPad and then sync it to my computer back at the office.
 If there’s a hole in the wall I can take a photo and upload it instead of taking so many notes.”